Explore Ladakh's Cultural Heritage and

 History on a Textile Adventure

 A vital stop for Silk Road merchants and traders, Ladakh, India, is home to weavers, painters, dyers, and designers that continue the region's rich, cosmopolitan cultural heritage.
-We invite you to join our guide, textile designer Laura Kozaitis, and cultural anthropologist Monisha Ahmed on a journey into Ladakh that transcends the standard tourist experience.
+In late Spring of 2024, we invite you to join trip facilitator/textile designer Laura Kozaitis, and cultural anthropologist Monisha Ahmed on a journey into Ladakh that transcends the standard tourist experience.

 In partnership with the Ladakh Arts and Media Organization, this uniquely curated adventure provides hands-on, immersive learning opportunities with local artisans, livestock herders, conservationists, and religious leaders.
 Explore ancient temples, royal halls, nomadic camps, and the bustling bazaar filled with handmade garments, furnishings, and liturgical items created from an array of fibers.

 Journey with us to Ladakh in mid-September, and connect the common threads and unique characteristics of Ladakh's story with your own!